Appomattox, Virginia: History

-Though President Lincoln had issued the Emancipation Proclamation on January 1, 1863, slaves in the southern states were not freed until the surrender at Appomattox Court House on April 9.
-Though the last of the slaves weren't freed until June 19, the surrender at Appomattox is the event that would hammer the final nail in slavery's coffin.
 Today, each April, the Appomattox Court House National Historical Park commemorates this event with a luminary ceremony, wherein a lantern is lit for each of the 4,600 slaves freed in Appomattox County alone.

 The railroad became the Atlantic, Mississippi and Ohio Railroad in 1870.
 The inconvenience of the railroad's location to the original Appomattox Court House in the village of Clover Hill led to the decline of the courthouse community.
 After fire destroyed the courthouse building in 1892, the county relocated the court to the depot area, which formally became the county seat in 1894.
 The railroad became a line in the Norfolk and Western Railway and then the Norfolk Southern Railway.

 In 1990, there were 11,971 residents reported for Appomattox County; the Town of Appomattox had 1,703 residents.

 In addition to Appomattox Court House National Historical Park, the Appomattox River Bridge, Appomattox Historic District, Holiday Lake 4-H Educational Center, and Holliday Lake State Park are listed on the National Register of Historic Places.

 The 2010 Appomattox shootings occurred from January 17 to 20 and left eight people dead.

 Geography

 Appomattox is located at 37°21′32″N 78°49′35″W (37.358973, −78.826438).

-According to the United States Census Bureau, the town has a total area of 2.2 square miles (5.6 km2).
+According to the United States Census Bureau, the town has a total area of 2.2 square miles (5.71 km2), of which 2.19 sq mi (5.68 km2) are land and 0.01 sq mi (0.03 km2) is water.